 For he that soweth to his flesh shall of the flesh reap corruption; but he that soweth to the Spirit shall of the Spirit reap life everlasting.
 (Galatians 6:8)

-The Scripture mentions crowns and white raiment.
+The Scripture mentions crowns and white raiment (clothing).
 The crowns portray the authority that will be given to the conquerors.
-The raiment speaks, we believe, of that which will cover our resurrected flesh and bones in the Day of the Lord.
+We believe the raiment speaks of what will cover our resurrected flesh and bones in the Day of the Lord.